bytearcher/gaze-run-interrupt/README.md

-# typescript-project-template
+# TypeScript Project Template

+Robust and bare-bones project template for TypeScript projects.
+Includes most commonly used functionality you could expect in modern development.

-# Design philosophy
+Design philosophy

 - minimal
+- clarity and robustness
-- not relying on too many other libraries, sticking to bare bones where possible or only using battle tested and well known libraries
+- not relying on too many other libraries
+- sticking to bare bones where possible
+- only using battle tested and well known libraries
 - possibility to update project template later

 # Features